Frequently Asked Questions About North Carolina's Security Deposit Law

 Is a walk-through inspection necessary in the state of North Carolina?

 First things first – what is a walk-through inspection?
-A walk-through inspection is when both the landlord and the tenant walk through the property to document the property’s condition.
+A walk-through inspection is when both you and the tenant walk through the property to document the property’s condition.

 During the walk-through, landlords will take note of any property damage in excess of “normal wear and tear.”
 If any, the landlord will deduct the appropriate costs associated with making repairs from the renter’s security deposit.